HandsomeMcStranger/RPGADVENTURE/readme.md

 I sometimes have a glitch when pasting where it will miss out odd characters here and there.
 If this happens, try pasting again.
 Or isolating the lines with syntax errors and repasting just those.

-I will perhaps include a disk image later on, if you see it in the repositary, copy it to your TRS-80 folder and insert it into drive :1 you can then load it from within basic by typing LOAD "RPGADVENT/BAS:1" or from the DOS prompt by typing BASIC RPGADVENT/BAS:1
+I've included a disk image if you prefer to load/save it that way.
+Copy it to your TRS-80 folder and insert it into drive :1 you can then load it from within basic by typing LOAD "RPGADVENT/BAS:1" or from the DOS prompt by typing BASIC RPGADVENT/BAS:1